 Let’s look at the Reply-to line:

 A few things wrong here… A) It’s using a free email address and B) it has nothing to do with where the message originates, which is a server in Korea.
-There’s also C) the company name is incorrect (but you don’t know that yet! ;) ) and D) interesting that her name is capitalised correctly.
+There’s also C) the company name is incorrect (but you don’t know that yet! ;) ) and D) you should note the correct capitalisation of Kelly Price in the From field.

 So… we’ll move on to the second message: